Planning fallacy and optimistic bias

 Despite the introduction of new online tools, we are still feeling overwhelmed by emails, notifications and to -do lists.
 Do online collaboration tools actually make us more productive?

-Yes, if we understand how our productivity works.
+The key is to understand how our productivity works.
 Collaboration is different to personal productivity, adopting new ways of working can increase the 'overwhelm' in our online lives.
 Notifications in browsers, application and on our mobiles.
 Then there's the duplicate emails telling us that we've been mentioned in a thread about dancing cat, and the notfications everytime there is a response.

 Online working is a whole new world, consuming and using our precious 24 hours in a day.